Luna Theater

-The Luna Theater, at 2-6 Main St. in Clayton, New Mexico, is a historic theatre that was built in 1915–1916.
-It was opened as the Mission Theater in 1915 and was renamed to the Luna Theater in 1935.
+The Luna Theater, at 2-6 Main St. in Clayton, New Mexico, is a historic theater built in 1915–1916.
+Opened as the Mission Theater in 1915, it was renamed to the Luna Theater in 1935.

 The building includes Mission/Spanish Revival architecture and was listed on the National Register of Historic Places in 2007.

-The theater was saved by preservationists and continues to show movies today.
+The theater was saved by preservationists and continues to show movies.